Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations exist, so the description must bear the full burden.
-It says 'powered by AI' but does not disclose what the analysis entails, whether it is read-only, or what side effects (none expected).
-Missing details about output format or any limitations.
+With no annotations provided, the description carries the full burden of behavioral disclosure.
+It only mentions 'powered by AI' but does not disclose what the analysis outputs, whether it is a read-only operation, any rate limits, or limitations.
+The agent gets no insight into side effects or expected behavior.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.